Lithuania National Overview

 Composition studies: Academic Composition (BA) and Digital Technologies (MA) study programmes are offered at LMTA.
 Music related studies – Electronic Music Composition & Performance (MA) are offered at KTU.

-1st cycle: 3 years at college; 4 years at university or academy
+First cycle: Three years at college; four years at university or academy

 All higher education institutions award the Bachelor’s qualification at the end of the first cycle.
 Colleges confer the degree of the Professional Bachelor of Arts, university-level HEIs award the degree of the Bachelor of Arts (until 2017, the title of Bachelor’ qualification was the Bachelor of Music, BMus).
 The qualification awarded in the second cycle is the Master of Arts (until 2017, the Master of Music, MMus).
 There are no professional qualifications except for the regulated profession of the teacher which is conferred to graduates in music pedagogy.